AIBiology/aibiology.github.io/Week_01.md

 * Understand the historical context of AI
 * Understand what AI is and is not
 * Have completed the [UFRC HiPerGator Account training](https://mytraining-ufshands.sumtotal.host/Core/pillarRedirect?relyingParty=LM&url=core%2Factivitydetails%2FViewActivityDetails%3FActivityId%3D50413%26UserMode%3D0)
+   * You can submit the PDF of your certificate for 5 points extra credit (see assignment in Canvas)
+   * You can submit a suggestion for improving the training for another 5 points of extra credit (see assignment in Canvas)S

 {% include custom/office_hours.html %}